ghazi-f/QKVAE/README.md

 python qkv_train.py
 ```
 A checkpoint corresponding to the best model we obtained among the 5 instances we ran
-in our paper can be found [in this google drive](https://drive.google.com/file/d/1LEBovmLN3kkHNE7Z_nk5IACMxhyk5-G4/view?usp=sharing).
+in our paper can be found [in this google drive](https://drive.google.com/file/d/1BbQQP7gzJOQxqRNliuTg87TdR-r6s74H/view?usp=sharing).
+Note that using this checkpoint requires putting it in a directory named ```checkpoints``` under the root of this repo, and setting the run name with the CLI option ```--test_name QKVBest```.

  ### To Be Done: